MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 For more information, see [How to label files non-interactively for Azure Information Protection](./rms-client/clientv2-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection).

-To get an Azure AD token:
+**To get an Azure AD token**:

-1. Return to the Azure portal to create an Azure AD application to specify an access token for authentication.
+1. Open the Azure portal to create an Azure AD application to specify an access token for authentication.

 1. From the Windows Server computer, if your scanner service account has been granted the **Log on locally** right for the installation, sign in with this account and start a PowerShell session.